© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stonehouse Tower bastle is a scheduled monument protected by Historic England under reference 1019530.
 View the official record →

-Stonehouse Tower is a bastle, a fortified farmhouse type characteristic of the Anglo-Scottish border region, located in Cumberland.
+Stonehouse Tower bastle is a fortified farmhouse located in Cumberland, England, dating to the late medieval or early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019530.

 Stonehouse Tower bastle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019530.